(Disclosure: Some of the links below may be affiliate links)

 Finally, let’s discuss the financial part of the equation.

-For instance, the kind of houses we are currently looking for is around 700’000 CHF to buy.
+For instance, the kind of houses we bought is around 700’000 CHF.
 With current interest rates, we are looking at about 800 CHF fees per month.
 But such a house would cost between 2500 CHF and 3000 CHF per month to rent.

 Even with all that, buying still seems like a great opportunity.
 But we forgot one big thing: the opportunity cost.
 Many people thinking of buying a house are ignoring this completely.

-It gives us a total of 2695 CHF per month for buying and between 2500 CHF and 3000 CHF per month for renting.
+It gives us 2112 CHF per month for buying and between 2500 CHF and 3000 CHF per month for renting.
+In this case, it seems cheaper.
+But we have not accounted for everything since you need to pay for insurance, water, and real estate taxes.
 So, buying can be cheaper, but it can also be more expensive when you take everything into account.

-But as we did the math, in our case, we came out with saving some money over the long-term.
+But as we did the math, we came out with saving some money over the long term in our case.
 It is not a huge difference since a bigger house means more furniture.
 And owning your house means you will want to improve it over the years as well.
 But overall, it looks good from a money point of view.
 It is not a great investment, as mentioned before.
 But it is not a stupid one either.

 Now, there is one important thing here: buying is only interesting financially in the long-term.
 Buying a house has some serious costs that you cannot avoid (notary costs, for instance).
 So, if you buy houses too often, you will lose a lot of money over renting.

-If you were hoping for a definite answer to the question of whether you should buy or rent a house in Switzerland, you will be disappointed.
+If you were hoping for a definite answer to the question of whether you should buy or rent a house in Switzerland, you would be disappointed.
 There is no such answer.

 There are pros and cons to both buying and renting a house.
 You will get more freedom by buying your house.
 But you will also need to do more things yourself.